Spiritual Reflections by Brother Bob

 Fatima’s 100th Anniversary

-Last year, marked the 100th Anniversary of the Fatima apparitions.
-Here is a month by month overview of the apparitions, and state of the world at the time.
+In honor of the 100th Anniversary of the Fatima apparitions (1917-2017) we offered a month by month overview of the apparitions themselves, as well as the state of the world at the time.
 Click to read more